Chemical Reactor Engineering

 The research in the Chemical Reactor Engineering group is concentrated on three main topic area’s: “high-gravity high-shear multiphase reactors”, “microstructured reactors and devices” and “catalysis engineering”.

-The research area of "microstructured reactors and devices" focuses on the development of microchemical systems that provide intricate geometries with characteristic length scales of 10-100 µm for optimum mixing, mass and heat transfer, (catalytic) reaction, and product separation.
+The research area of "Microstructured Reactors and Devices" focuses on the development of microchemical systems that provide intricate geometries with characteristic length scales of 10 µm to 50 mm for optimum mixing, mass and heat transfer, (catalytic) reaction, and product separation.
 The challenge is to explore the potential benefits of these miniaturized chemical systems in terms of e.g. productivity, selectivity, energy efficiency, new reaction pathways, safety, and environmental benign manufacturing.
 A particular innovative aspect is to take benefit of microfabrication technologies for integrating sensors and actuators for process monitoring and control.
 Areas of application include fuel processing and hydrogen production, high-throughput catalyst screening, and chemicals synthesis ("process on a chip").
-Research is focusing on scale-up of microreactors to industrial scale, multifunctional reactors (combining multiple reactions or reaction with separation), and the preparation of catalysts in microreactors.
+Research focuses on scale-up of microreactors to industrial scale, multifunctional reactors (combining multiple reactions or reaction with separation), and the preparation of catalysts in microreactors.

 The research area of “Catalysis Engineering” is bringing together the fields of Reactor Engineering with Catalysis, one of the other focus points in the department.
 A state of the art catalyst requires a state of the art reactor to function optimally and vice versa.
-In case one has an understanding of both the catalyst and the processes occurring in the chemical reactor, it will be possible to develop a more efficient system.
-Especially in a reaction system in which not only the desired reaction occurs, but also competing reactions, causing a loss in selectivity or a deactivation of the catalyst, having an understanding of the entire system will be very beneficial.
+Understanding both the catalyst and the processes occurring in the chemical reactor, it will be possible to develop the most efficient system.
+Especially in a reaction system in which not only the desired reaction occurs, but also competing reactions, causing a loss in selectivity or a deactivation of the catalyst, understanding the entire system is crucial.
 An optimal design of the catalyst-reactor system will only be possible by optimizing all the relevant length scales, from the site of the catalyst, to the mass transfer length in the catalyst, to the catalyst particle size and shape (determining the external mass transfer), and the macromixing behavior in the reactor (determining the local environment of the catalyst).
-Within this research area, we are converting the reactor concepts (rotating reactors and microreactors) that we are developing in the other research lines into catalytic reactors, perform kinetic and mass transfer measurements on these catalytic systems to improve the understanding of both the catalyst and reactor to improve them further and be able to model their behavior.
+Within this research area, we convert the reactor concepts of rotating reactors and microreactors from the other research lines into catalytic reactors.
+We perform kinetic and mass transfer measurements on these catalytic systems to improve the understanding of both the catalyst and reactor to improve them further and to be able to model their performance.

 - Open micro-structured random packing in GLS reactors for FT catalyst and reactor development